Coal Fly Ash, Bottom Ash and Boiler Slag

 Condensed water is collected and recycled back to the boiler where the process is repeated.

-Boiler slag, formed when the ash melts under the intense heat, collects at the bottom of the boiler and in exhaust stack filters, and accounts for about 6% of the ash generated.
+- Boiler slag is formed when the ash melts under the intense heat of combustion and collects at the bottom of the boiler and in exhaust stack filters.
+It makes up about two percent of coal combustion residuals.

-Stack filtration devices, such as electrostatic precipitators, baghouses, and scrubbers are routinely used to reduce the emission of fly ash to the atmosphere by at least 95 percent.
-A small fraction of the fly ash produced, typically 2-5 percent, is released into the air.
+Stack filtration devices, such as electrostatic precipitators, baghouses and scrubbers are routinely used to reduce the emission of fly ash.
+They are about 99 percent effective.
+Only about one percent is released into the air.